 Another hot day as training continued.

-A draft of forty men joined the Battalion.
-Among this draft
+A draft of forty men joined the Battalion; a number of these

 (Territorial) Battalion in April 1914 and had spent two periods in France